terrancrypt/web3hackfest/README.md

 If the health factor is low, the liquidation bonus will increase.

 The increase should not exceed 20%, and the decrease should not exceed 5%.

+## Backend
+It would be great if I could integrate more backend into the project.
+This will reduce unnecessary requests for the EVM blockchain side.
+Additionally, the backend will also store the cached records to further reduce the load on the requests.
+I had planned to do it with NestJS (NodeJS framework), but time didn't allow.

+## Automatic liquidation bot
+The auto-liquidation bot is a core part of maintaining the protocol, protecting it from fluctuations in collateral prices.

+In this respect, I am limited because I do not know how to write Python.

+The Liquidation bot is open-source software that assists project owners and liquidators who wish to engage with the project.
+It allows them to install and operate bots that automatically monitor positions with a health factor below 1 and subsequently initiate liquidations.
+That's the basic idea.

+Furthermore, the liquidation bot has the capability to autonomously connect to decentralized exchanges through smart contracts.
+This enables it to promptly convert the acquired collateral and bonuses into different stablecoins.
+This feature is implemented to mitigate risks and safeguard assets during market downturns.